 Food Vendors offering traditional Scottish fare and more. (yes, even canned haggis!)

 This year the festival is again being held at beautiful McCoy Pavilion at Ala Moana Beach Park, Honolulu.
 See map below for directions and location.

-In honor of our friend and colleague Aggie Wallace, the Hawaiian Scottish Association is proud to host a solo piping competition at this year's event.
+In honor of our friend and colleague Aggie Wallace, the Hawaiian Scottish Association is proud to host the 2nd annual solo piping competition at this year's event.